beamkenya/ex_ussd/README.md

   - `name` - This is the value display when Menu is rendered as menu_list. check more on `menu_list`.

-  - `title` - "Outputs the ussd's title",
+  - `title` - Outputs the ussd's title,
   ```elixir
   ExUssd.Menu.render(
           name: "Home",